stelzinga/MF/MGT_99.Legend.md

 The result of taking on Liabilities is the Asset Cash, which then is used to pay for all resources (Staff, Assets, Suppliers), or alternatively it is a deferred Expense (avoidance of Cash consumption).
 The processes involved in assuring Cash is available are referred to as Funding or Financing, see also [### Financing].
 ________________________________________
 ## Equity
 The difference between Assets and Liabilities represents the net worth of the Venture.
-For non-listed companies i.e. sole-proprietorships this net-worth is often called Capital.
+For non-listed companies i.e. sole-proprietorship this net-worth is often called Capital.
 If a Venture has issued Shares, it has effectively passed control of the Venture over to shareholders and in this case the term Equity is used instead of Capital.
 The notion of Capital, or Equity, is important and used in many different manners.
 In all cases, the underlying concepts are similar: it is the Net Worth of a Venture capable of generating further Profit.
 As can be seen, the definition only includes Assets and Liabilities, whereas the ability of a Venture's Operations to generate Profit also depends on Staff and Suppliers.
 However, from a monetary perspective Staff and Suppliers are pure Cost, and so the notion of Equity (monetary) being able to generate Profit(monetary) is correct, but incomplete from a Management perspective, which is particularly true in Ventures heavily dependent on Staff.

 Equity has several types: